dorienpastoors/EVI1_CTBP2_PLDLSinhibitor/README.md

 # EVI1_CTBP2_PLDLSinhibitor

-This is all custom R and python code associated with our manuscript:
+This is all custom R and python code used in our manuscript:
 "Oncogene EVI1 Drives Acute Myeloid Leukemia Via a Targetable Interaction with CTBP2"

 ## AlphaFold